'We won't stop': Opposition to F-35 jets in Madison remains strong

 The resolution would also state the County Board’s opposition to basing the jets in Madison.
 But with the decision on where the F-35s go in the hands of the military, the statement would be purely symbolic.

-"The actionable items in the resolution really emphasize public disclosure of information and asking our county's legal office to provide us with legal options of what we can do," Chawla.
-"I think the community just needs to keep the pressure on."
+“The actionable items in the resolution really emphasize public disclosure of information and asking our county’s legal office to provide us with legal options of what we can do,” Chawla said.
+“I think the community just needs to keep the pressure on.”

+The environmental review process leading up to the Air Force’s decision is the subject of two federal lawsuits filed in December and March by Safe Skies Clean Water Wisconsin.

 Know Your Madisonian 2021: Profiles from the Wisconsin State Journal's weekly series